Week 4 Review: Protein Design Part I

 Amyloid as engineering material

-The properties that make amyloid medically dangerous also make it materially valuable: a Young’s modulus of ~10 GPa (silk-comparable), tensile strength rivaling steel by mass, resistance to proteolysis / heat / solvents, and spontaneous self-assembly from solution.
+Engineering upside.
+Cross-β amyloid has a ~10 GPa Young’s modulus (silk-comparable), tensile strength rivaling steel by mass, resistance to proteolysis / heat / solvents, and spontaneous self-assembly from solution.
 Amyloid is an active engineering platform.

 Natural functional amyloids show biology already exploits the architecture: curli fibers in E. coli biofilms, Pmel17 organizing melanin in melanosomes, fungal HET-s prion-like signaling, hormone storage in pituitary granules.
 Engineered applications include drug-delivery scaffolds, biosensors, conductive nanowires (cytochrome-c-amyloid hybrids, MIT Lu lab), and 3D-printable hydrogels.
 Recombinant silk proteins (e.g., AMSilk, Spiber) use the closely related β-sheet–crystallite architecture of natural silks, which is structurally distinct from canonical cross-β amyloid but exploits the same edge-pairing thermodynamics.

 The elegant corollary: the same capping logic that prevents disease in vivo lets materials engineers tune fiber length and end-group chemistry in vitro.
-Cappers become a design parameter.
-The disease-relevant stability of cross-β is exactly the property that makes it useful — you just need to control where the chain stops.

 4. Designing β-sheet motifs